-The Costs of a Compromised Hiring Process
+The Risks of an Inconsistent Hiring Process

 1- The Opportunity Cost of Good Enough